Black hole: Properties and structure

 The no-hair theorem postulates that, once it achieves a stable condition after formation, a black hole has only three independent physical properties: mass, electric charge, and angular momentum; the black hole is otherwise featureless.
 If the conjecture is true, any two black holes that share the same values for these properties, or parameters, are indistinguishable from one another.
-The degree to which the conjecture is true for real black holes under the laws of modern physics is currently an unsolved problem.
+The degree to which the conjecture is true for real black holes is currently an unsolved problem.

-These properties are special because they are visible from outside a black hole.
+These properties are unique because they are visible from outside a black hole.
 For example, a charged black hole repels other like charges just like any other charged object.
-Similarly, the total mass inside a sphere containing a black hole can be found by using the gravitational analog of Gauss's law (through the ADM mass), far away from the black hole.
-Likewise, the angular momentum (or spin) can be measured from far away using frame dragging by the gravitomagnetic field, through for example the Lense–Thirring effect.
+Similarly, the total mass of a black hole can be estimated by analyzing the motion of objects near the black hole, such as stars or gas.
+A black hole's angular momentum (or spin) can be measured from far away by analyzing the electromagnetic spectrum of the accretion disk—The faster the black hole is spinning, the closer matter can get to the event horizon without falling in, and the redder that matter appears due to gravitational redshift.
+Properties of black holes can also be detected from the gravitational waves they emit.